Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 ## Feature Engineering
 "It is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data."
-Dr. Andrew Ng
+Dr. Andrew Ng<br>
+Different problems in the same domain may need different features.
+It depends on you and your subject matter expertise to determine which fields you want to start with for your hypothesis.